philmill/nc-registered-voters-map/Readme.md

 Their API has a rate limit of about 12 request per second.
 * Should attach a map to the html page and play around with GeoJSON and some data points.
 Going with https://leafletjs.com/examples/quick-start/ and https://www.mapbox.com/pricing/#maps
+* would be nice to transform our CSS copy method to a single source which is minified